Visyond/website-hugo/site/content/services/our-services.md

                   KPIs, enabling you to focus on what’s really important so you can take appropriate action for cost reductions or revenue optimization.
-              - answer: >-
-                  Note: We don’t provide Excel files as an output.
-Instead, we use the Visyond platform to generate analyses and reports that can be exported in various formats if required.
             faqSectionSubTitle: Find the most important business drivers
           - answersList:
               - answer: >-
                   We will create and analyze different scenarios, stress-test various assumptions, and visualize how they affect KPIs to help you answer ‘what-if’ questions.
-              - answer: 'Note: We don''t provide assumptions and benchmarks.'
-              - answer: >-
-                  Note: We don’t provide Excel files as an output.
-Instead, we use the Visyond platform to generate analyses and reports that can be exported in various formats if required.
             faqSectionSubTitle: Help you answer ‘what-if’ questions
           - answersList:
               - answer: >-
                   We will identify risk factors, run simulations on them and visualize the probability that certain KPIs (e.g. profits) are going to be at a certain level.
-              - answer: >-
-                  Note: We don’t provide Excel files as an output.
-Instead, we use the Visyond platform to generate analyses and reports that can be exported in various formats if required.
             faqSectionSubTitle: Identify risk factors and run simulations
           - answersList:
               - answer: >-